SS-NES/meta-template/README.md

 - Reduce maintainabily.
 Enhancements to the meta-template can be incoorporated with ease in templating projects which reduces the time maintainers of templating projects have to spend in updating their templates.
 - Flexibility.
 Generate templating projects for any programming languates and customize them for every use case.
 - A curated list of open source licenses for your templating projects.

+## Key Concepts

+- **Meta Template:** a template to start a software templating project.
+This repository.
+It contains common features that are shared among software templating projects.
+- **Software Template:**  a template for research software projects generated using the *meta template*.
+It may contain custome features for a particular type of software project.
+For example, features specific to programming languages  (Python, R, Julia, etc.) or features specific to relevant use cases (Jupyter notebooks, organization A, organization B).
+- **Software Project:** the software schaffolding generated using a *software template*.
+It contains common features (from the *meta template*) and custom features (from its parent *software tempalte*).

 ## How to Use